convos-chat/convos/doc/getting-started.md

 ## Quick start guide

 This guide will give an introduction on how to install and run Convos.
-It is very easy to get started, but you can also tweak many [settings](./config.html) afterwards to make Convos fit your needs.
+It is very easy to get started, but you can also tweak many [settings](./config.html) to make Convos fit your needs.

 The two commands below will download and start Convos: